stfc/cloud-ops-tools/AnsiblePlaybooks/ansible-cumulus/readme.md

 It currently depends on using Alex Dibbo's version of the ansible nvue collection which is installed using the requirements.yml

+See documentation https://galaxy.ansible.com/ui/repo/published/nvidia/nvue/docs/ for explanations of the data structures used

 # Getting Started

 First install ansible into a virtual environment